Few aspects of Joseph Smith’s life have been scrutinized more in recent years than his personal practice of polygamy.

 The temptation by some authors to fill in historical gaps often results in distortions that stir up emotions and create tantalizing soundbites that, even if largely fictional, may generate unnecessary fear and confusion.

 Questions are natural and not necessarily evidence of a lack of faith, but it is important that one does not let these questions about things we don’t understand unravel that which we do.
-Polygamy is part of our collective Mormon past.
-There is a temptation to extract that detail out of early Mormon history as a source of scrutiny and criticism.
+Polygamy is part of our collective Latter-day Saint past.
+There is a temptation to extract that detail out of early Church history as a source of scrutiny and criticism.
 The truth is that early members had many trials — of which, polygamy was just one.
-For a more complete view of early Mormonism, we direct readers to Laurel Thatcher Ulrich’s excellent book A House Full of Females.

-Understanding the past can be difficult, though.
-Members have no cultural or religious basis to understand why plural marriage was apparently commanded during the early years of the church.
+Understanding the past can be difficult.
+Most members have no cultural or religious basis to understand why plural marriage was apparently commanded during the early years of the church.

-Early Mormon polygamy is a historical puzzle that we can at best awkwardly reconstruct from fragmentary recollections, but it is apparent from reminiscences that those who practiced it were convinced it represented a religious practice instituted by God.
+Early Nauvoo polygamy is a historical puzzle that we can at best awkwardly reconstruct from fragmentary recollections, but it is apparent from reminiscences that those involved were convinced it represented a religious practice instituted by God.

 While readers may not fully comprehend why plural marriage was practiced in the early church, more information can muster additional charity, trust, and faith.